 Interesting effects of ideologies are situated in the border zone \cite{kerneOpen2002,kerne2001collagemachineAModel} where computing, as mediated by interaction, meets the economy and the public through the rise of `AI'.
-Up until now, the rise of AI' has followed the rise of computer science in education, research, labor, and the economy.
-Alas, this rise has been conducive not to critical thinking---which is essential to research and stewardship of broad impacts---but rather to cheerleading.
+The rise of AI' has followed the rise of computer science in education, research, labor, and the economy.
+This rise has been conducive not to questioning and critical thinking, which seem essential to research, but rather to cheerleading.

 A structural and ideological shift comes from the collapse of the ``border between research and products'' \cite{burrell2024introduction}.
-The prescription that LLMs must be as large as possible means that only large, intensively capitalized corporations are able to produce them.
+The prescription that Large Language Models (LLM)s must be as large as possible means that only large, intensively capitalized corporations are able to produce them.
 As a result, these uber LLMs are playing an outsized role in new research.
-Burrell and Metcalf observe that this collapse and the obsessive focus on scale problematizes, ``which research paths [the tight feedback loop between application and research] accelerates, which research paths it never considers, and who it benefits'' \cite{burrell2024introduction}.
+Burrell and Metcalf observe that the collapse and obsessive focus on scale problematizes, ``which research paths [the tight feedback loop between application and research] accelerates, which research paths it never considers, and who it benefits'' \cite{burrell2024introduction}.
 When university researchers lose agency in defining the epistemologies of our research, such as in obeisance to the advancement without questioning of `AI', we become less able to serve society.

-Gebru and Torres show how corporations' are obsessively focused on Artificial General Intelligence (AGI)---beyond LLMs---and that this obsession is based on an ideology of eugenics and xenophobia \cite{gebru2024tescreal}.
+Gebru and Torres show how corporations' are obsessively focused on Artificial General Intelligence (AGI)---beyond LLMs-- and that this obsession is based on an ideology of eugenics and xenophobia \cite{gebru2024tescreal}.
 They show how building well-defined systems instead of (obsessively) pursuing scale and AGI is required in order to be able to prioritize peoples' safety.
 We add that this is a requirement for serving humanity.
-And computer science.
 A goal of the AGI project is to replace rather supplement labor.
 Who is this good for?